frugalware/frugalware.gitlab.io/content/package/libpipeline.md

 depends = "['glibc>=2.34']"
 reverse_depends = "['man-db']"
 +++
-a C library for manipulating pipelines of subprocesses in a flexible and convenient way{{< files text="show files" >}}* /usr/include/pipeline.h
+a C library for manipulating pipelines of subprocesses in a flexible and convenient way"

+{{< files text="show files" >}}* /usr/include/pipeline.h
 * /usr/lib/libpipeline.so
 * /usr/lib/libpipeline.so.1
 * /usr/lib/libpipeline.so.1.5.7